Best of

 100 Front St. W.

-Fluffy lemon pancakes come with local maple syrup and a decadent blueberry compote; avocado toast is topped with heirloom tomatoes and a delicate poached egg; while the St. Lawrence sami, piled with peameal bacon, caramelized onions and cheddar cheese, will cure any morning groggies.
-On Sundays, Reign also serves an $89 brunch with pantry buffet and choice of main.
+Reign also offers breakfast every morning, starting at 6:30 a.m. for the early risers and Fairmont Royal York hotel guests.
+Fluffy lemon pancakes come with local maple syrup and a decadent blueberry compote; avocado toast is topped with heirloom tomatoes and a delicately poached egg; the St. Lawrence sami, piled with peameal bacon, caramelized onions and cheddar cheese, will cure any morning grogginess.

-Whether for breakfast or brunch, the plush atmosphere of green velvet chairs and leather banquettes paired with elegant dark wood and marble fixtures is the perfect place to cozy up.
+Whether you’re here for breakfast or brunch, the plush atmosphere of green velvet chairs and leather banquettes paired with elegant dark wood and marble fixtures is the perfect place to cozy up and start your day with a dose of luxury.

 reigntoronto.ca